JensDll/vue3-form-validation/README.md

   value.length < 7 || 'This field is too long (maximum is 6 characters)';
 ```

-Async rules allow you to perform network requests, for example checking if a username already exists in the database:
+Async rules allow you to perform network requests, for example checking if a username exists in the database:

 ```ts
 const isNameTaken = name =>